-"Member agencies include the States of Alaska, Washington, Oregon, Idaho and Montana as well as the Canadian Provinces of Alberta, British Columbia, Saskatchewan, and the Yukon and Northwest Territories."
+"Member agencies include the States of Alaska, Washington, Oregon, Idaho, Montana and Hawaii as well as the Canadian Provinces of Alberta, British Columbia, Saskatchewan, and the Yukon and Northwest Territories."
 This agreement only pertains to the sharing of state resources between the above stated member agencies.

 Reference Ch.
 10 States Compact Mobilization Procedures for additional information on compact ordering procedures.
-The full agreement can be found here: http://dnrc.mt.gov/divisions/forestry/fire-and-aviation/fire-business/agreements-plans-and-quides
+The full agreement can be found here: https://nwffc.org/